MicrosoftDocs/power-platform/power-platform/admin/unified-experience/tutorial-install-finance-operations-provisioning-app.md

 - Have at least 1 GB of available Operations and Dataverse database capacities.
 For more information, see [Manage storage and capacity](../finance-operations-storage-capacity.md).

-- You can only install finance and operations apps into a Power Platform environment created with Microsoft Dataverse.
-The Dataverse instance must have the **Enable Dynamics 365 apps** option enabled during creation.
-For more information on how to create a Dataverse instance, see [Create and manage environments in the Power Platform admin center](../create-environment.md).

-## Known limitations

-Limitations for an installation of the provisioning app:

-1. You must use an environment with the **Enable Dynamics 365 apps** enabled when the environment is created.
+- You must use an environment with the **Enable Dynamics 365 apps** enabled when the environment is created.
 This enabling is a prerequisite for all Dynamics 365 apps, including Sales, Customer Service, Field Service, and all finance and operations apps.

-   > [!NOTE]
+   > [!IMPORTANT]
    > If you try to install without enabling Dynamics 365 apps, you receive an error such as **Dynamics 365 Finance and Operations Provisioning App isn't supported on SchemaType: Standard**.
 The schema isn't a visible property in Power Platform admin center and can't be changed after the environment is created.
 You can try installing finance and operations apps in another environment, or [Create an environment with an ERP template](./tutorial-deploy-new-environment-with-ERP-template.md).

-2. You must first install the Platform tools app before installing the Provisioning app.
+- You must first install the Platform tools app before installing the Provisioning app.
 The detailed steps are outlined in [Install on an environment](#install-on-an-environment).

-   > [!NOTE]
+   > [!IMPORTANT]
    > If you don't install the Platform Tools app first, you get an error such as **Please install the Dynamics 365 Finance and Operations Platform Tools application before installing the Dynamics 365 Finance and Operations Provisioning app**.
 You can install the missing app, and then retry the installation of the Provisioning app.

+## Known limitations

+Limitations for an installation of the provisioning app:

+1. Environment URL length.
+The hostname of your Dataverse environment URL must be less than or equal to 19 characters in length, otherwise the Finance and Operations Provisioning App will fail to install.
+To bypass this limitation you can edit the URL of your environment to be the required length.

+2. Finance and Operations URL missing.
+After the install is successful, the Finance and Operations URL may not be shown on the environment details page in Power Platform admin center.
+To bypass this limitation you can edit the environment and change a field such as the description to a new value.
+This will synchronize in the new URL value and display it on screen.

+3.

 ## Step-by-step installation guide